ArnavBharti/quick-search/README.md

 This tools allows the user to quickly search or redirect to a website using bangs.
 Inspired by DuckDuckGo, this is a local implementation of that logic.
 This makes it really fast.

+## Bangs

+If you search `!g apple`.
+This will lookup `!g` which is Google Search and then search apple using it.
+The tool recognizes the first bang present in the query so `!g apple` and `apple !g` works the same.
+You can see the list of all bangs here: (DuckDuckGo Bangs)[https://duckduckgo.com/bangs].

 ## Usage

 1. Add https://search.arnavbharti.com/?s=%s as your default search engine.